 Undergrad: Gonzaga University, 2011

-- Spent a summer shadowing a primary care doctor and studying for the MCAT
+- Spent a summer shadowing a primary care doctor and studying for the MCAT® exam.

 After graduation, Hannah found a job in a pharmaceutical company.
-She thought this would be a good way to hone her skills, pay off student loans and prepare for graduate school, but as time went by, she grew more and more discontented with her work.
-She took two trips to Africa with community development agencies that exposed her to the incomprehensible disparity in quality of life for people around the world and she became all the more and more uncertain of what she wanted in her own life, but then, in May 2014, she had a moment of clarity.
+She thought this would be a good way to hone her skills, pay off student loans, and prepare for graduate school, but as time went by, she grew more and more discontented with her work.
+She took two trips to Africa with community development agencies that exposed her to the incomprehensible disparity in quality of life for people around the world, and she became more and more uncertain of what she wanted in her own life.
+Then, in May 2014, she had a moment of clarity.

 In her personal statement Hannah wrote about what she had learned and how she had grown in the year and half since her first application.
 She also highlighted that the passing time had not diminished her desire to become a doctor in any way but had actually made it stronger.
 She believed her statement was an accurate and powerful reflection of herself.
 Hannah said, “I knew I didn’t have the strongest grades or MCAT scores, but I believed that I would really shine more in an interview than I ever would on paper.
 I tried to put as much of myself into the statement to give readers a strong impression of the person they would be inviting to interview.”